Knotx/knotx/documentation/src/main/wiki/Splitter.md

 used at the end of processing to assemble final HTML result (see [[Fragment Assembler|Assembler]]).

 ## How to configure?
 Splitter is deployed using Vert.x service factory as a separate [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) and it's shipped with default configuration.

-Default configuration shipped with the verticle as `io.knotx.FragmentSplitter.json` file available in classpath.
+Default configuration shipped with the verticle as `io.knotx.FragmentSplitter.json` file available in the classpath.

 Example configuration may look like this:
 ```json